FAQs for Current PGR Students

-If you need to do more work an online meeting should be held to discuss this with you and your school/institute will advise you about further work you need to do and the deadline for submission of new material.
+If you need to do more work an online meeting should be held to discuss this with you and your school/institute will advise you about the further work you need to do and the deadline for submission of new material.

 If the panel raises concerns about your academic progress and considers that your progress is not satisfactory, a formal assessment meeting must be held in person with you.
 No decision to de-register a student at annual academic progression may be made unless a meeting has been held in person.
-After that meeting, if the outcome is referral for a second attempt you will be given advice on what you need to and a deadline.
+After that meeting, if the outcome is referral for a second attempt you will be given advice on what you need to do and a deadline for submission of material.

 If appropriate the conclusion of first year progression may be delayed beyond the usual 12 months deadline.

 Will I be able to apply for an interruption of study if access to research facilities is restricted or closed?